togarashimayo/togarashimayo.github.io/content/recipes/yoshis-cookies.md

 # Yoshi's Cookies

-#TODO write full recipe

 *These cookies are based on the NES take*

 ## Sugar cookie base

 I halved the [Allrecipes's Best rolled sugar cookies](https://www.allrecipes.com/recipe/10402/the-best-rolled-sugar-cookies/) recipe.
 For shaping the cookies:
-* Square: I cut out squares with a knife, before making a dent in the centre.
+* Square: I cut out 2" squares with a knife, before making a dent in the centre.
 * Flower: I used a 1.75" cookie cutter from Bulk Barn, before making a dent in the centre.
 * Circle: I used a shot glass and cut out holes with a toothpick, before dusting the cookie in cinnamon sugar (1:1 cinammon:sugar)
 * Heart/Linzer: I cut out heart shapes with a 2" cookie cutter.
-For every second cookie, I cut out another heart out of the heart shaped cookie.
+For every second cookie, I cut out another heart with a toothpick out of the heart shaped cookie.

 ### Decorating the cookies
 * Flower & square: I added a small amount of royal icing to the dent before adding a Smartie on top of it (purple for flower; green for square)
-* Heart/Linzer: I added a bit of lingonberry jam on a solid heart cookie, before sandwiching a heart outline cookie on top.
+* Heart/Linzer: In 2025, I added a bit of jam on a solid heart cookie, before sandwiching a heart outline cookie on top.
+In 2026, I just pressed the Smarties on the dough and baked them into the cookies.

 ## Checkerboard cookies